 Substandard rigging workmanship isn’t hard to spot once you’ve seen the right stuff.
 The cable should fit tightly around the thimbles, which should not be too small or too large for the cable diameter or the connection pin.
 The sleeves should be the correct size for the cable and the sleeve seam aligned perpendicular to the eye opening.
 Each sleeve should have the correct number of evenly spaced crimps that are appropriate for the cable diameter.
 Two sleeves should be pressed at each end with a space between them equal to one to two cable diameters.
 The cut end of the cable should extend completely through the second sleeve but not more than one cable diameter farther so as not to create frayed wires that can snag sails and skin.

-The old rigging on Summer Dance was a mix of 1/8″ 1×19 wire rope (right, above) and 5/32″ 7×19 wire rope (left, above).
+The old rigging on Summer Dance was a mix of 1/8″ 1×19 wire rope (right side of the big picture) and 5/32″ 7×19 wire rope (left side of the big picture).
 The oversize 7×19 cables weren’t even installed in the same locations on opposite sides of the boat, which probably produced uneven loading of the mast from one side to the other.

 Standard wire rope lengths